spatie/laravel-validation-rules/README.md

 ### `Enum`

 This rule will validate if the value under validation is part of the given enum class.
 We assume that the enum class has a static `toArray` method that returns all valid values.
-If you're looking for a good enum class, take a look at [spatie/enum](https://github.com/spatie/enum).
+If you're looking for a good enum class, take a look at [spatie/enum](https://github.com/spatie/enum) or [myclabs/php-enum](https://github.com/myclabs/php-enum).

 Consider the following enum class: